-Insert a provision in the Draft Bill to make clear that individuals who consent to the provision of their personal information under cl 16(1)(b), or whose consent was not obtained on the basis that it was 'unreasonable or impracticable' to do so, are able to withdraw their consent for future use or sharing of their personal information.
+Insert a provision in the Bill to make clear that individuals who consent to the provision of their personal information under cl 16(2)(c), or whose consent was not obtained on the basis that it was 'unreasonable or impracticable' to do so, are able to withdraw their consent for future use or sharing of their personal information.

-2.1 Specific sensitivities in immigration detention health records
+3.1 Specific sensitivities in immigration detention health records

-We have particular concerns that the Draft Bill's provisions do not adequately safeguard the confidentiality of immigration detention medical records or sufficiently protect against the unintended use of the personal information they contain.
-While the data sharing scheme is not proposed to apply to certain 'especially sensitive' public sector data, such as My Health Records data (the handling of which will remain governed under other legislation), immigration detention medical records appear to fall within the proposed scheme.
+We have particular concerns that the Bill's provisions may not adequately safeguard the confidentiality of immigration detention medical records or sufficiently protect against the unintended use of the personal information they contain.